Xenozoic Tales: Xenozoic Tales (Kitchen Sink Press): 1987–1996

 The original publication of Xenozoic Tales ran irregularly from 1987 until 1996, often with multiple years taking place between issues.
 The final issue, #14, ends in the middle of a story arc.
 While there is no time-frame, in 2012 Flesk Publications revealed they had tentative plans with Mark Schultz to create an additional 80 pages of story to complete the current story arc.
 The most recent mention of this is in the last pages of the Flesk collection Xenozoic where it states: "The adventures of Hannah Dundee & Jack Tenrec will continue.
 Look for more mystery, mayhem, & intrigue in future Xenozoic stories!"

 Cadillacs and Dinosaurs (Marvel Comics): 1990–1991

 In 1990, under the banner of Epic Comics, Marvel Comics began reprinting Xenozoic Tales in full color under the title Cadillacs and Dinosaurs.
-These editions had completely new covers; however, only the first six issues were reprinted and the series ceased publication in April 1991.
+These editions had completely new covers, but only the first six issues were reprinted and the series ceased publication in April 1991.
 As of yet, these colorized versions have never been released in a collected form.